royerlab/aydin/README.md

 Some methods above actually do combine
 We recomend to try first some of the classical algorithms such as 'Butterworth' or ''

-We are regularly adding new algorithms so stay tuned!
+We have a long todo list of existing, variants, as well as original algorithms that we plan onn adding in the next weeks and months.
+Stay tuned!

 <!--
 This is broken right noew: